 More information about my history, credentials and publications is available via my website at CroninProjects.org http:CroninProjects.org/Vince/Credentials.html.

 Finding the Moho under Milwaukee part of Deep Earth:Activities

 A seismogram was recorded at the University of Wisconsin-Milwaukee by Keith Sverdrup during the explosive demolition of a section of the nearby Hoan Bridge on December 28, 2000.
 The explosive demolition and ...

 This is a rather standard course in physical geology, except that some common topics are omitted (deserts, coastlines, marine geology), shortened (glaciers), or included/expanded (geologic time, the history of life ...

-A few thoughts on the integration of engineering and geoscience part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Essays
+A few thoughts on the integration of engineering and geoscience part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Essays

 Vincent S. Cronin, Geology, Baylor University I am a geologist rather than an engineer, so my comments should be read with this perspective in mind.
 The first place to look for opportunities to integrate ...